Sandfontein, Namibia

-Sandfontein Nature Reserve

 Sandfontein is a private property comprising 97,200 hectares in the ǁKaras Region of Namibia.
 The Battle of Sandfontein was fought at Sandfontein on 26 September 1914.
 The Battle of Norechab was fought in 1906.
 Today Sandfontein forms part of the wider Sandfontein nature reserve spanning more than 80,000 hectares and featuring some 25 kilometres of Orange River frontage.

 Sandfontein is home to more than 4,000 animals including the leopard, cheetah, kudu, eland, zebra, giraffe, red hartebeest, springbok, ostrich, jackal, aardvark, caracal, and baboon.